-We also have plenty of other options, including ways to enjoy the (hopefully) warmer weather, free indoor play areas (for the inevitable rain, some culture, cheap eats, fun outings, day trips, and so much more.
+We have plenty of options, including ways to enjoy the (hopefully) warmer weather, free indoor play areas (for the inevitable rain), some culture, cheap eats, fun outings, day trips, and so much more!

-- Eggs Paws & Claws at the Columbus Zoo and Aquarium: March 30-31.
-Meet lots of famous bunnies, see the diving Aqua Bunny, treat stations, animal encounters, animal egg hunt, and photos with Easter Bunny (for a fee).
+Eggs Paws & Claws at the Columbus Zoo and Aquarium: April 15-16.
+Meet lots of famous bunnies, see the diving Aqua Bunny, animal encounters, egg scavenger hunt, and photos with Easter Bunny!